How to build an effective team

 ⬇️ In the next tactic you will use Agile Comms to help your team communicate clearly.

-What next?
+What next?+

 Congratulations you have completed the Build an Effective Team recipe!
 You have now built a strong and effective team based on understanding.

-Now you’ve understood your team’s complex web of connections, you can save time and energy by making sure everyone knows what they’re supposed to be doing and why with How to Align with your Purpose recipe.
+Now you’ve understood your team’s complex web of connections, you can save time and energy by making sure everyone knows what they’re supposed to be doing and why with the How to Align with your Purpose recipe.

-1 thought on “How to build an effective team”
+2 thoughts on “How to build an effective team”

 1. Wow!
 Thank you.
 This Guide really helped me (and my team) understand our team’s complex web of connections, which has noticably improved our work culture and mutual understanding since.
 The examples were super helpful too.